elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_introduction.md

     Html.text "Hello World"
 ```

-On the one hand, the syntax is _really_ concise, and this is a really quick way
+The syntax is concise, and this serves as a quick way to display some text on a
-to get some text on to a page in your browser (we'll get to that in a second).
+page in the browser (we'll get to that in a second).
+But this is also a good
-But this example is particularly good because it already shows a handful of
+example in the sense that it shows a handful of things about Elm that might
-things about Elm that might seem unsettling at first.
-Where are all the
+seem unsettling at first.
+Where are all the parentheses and curly braces?
-parentheses and curly braces?
 What's with the odd spacing?

 ## Elm Syntax